vasyutin/smacro/README.md

 ```
 Then run the make tool that is installed in your system and is able to build Qt projects (depending on your setup it can be **nmake**, **make** etc.)

-After that step put the result file `project-root\build\release\smacro.exe` in the directory, that is listed in your PATH environment variable, to ensure that it can be called from a command prompt.
+After that step put the result file `project-root\build\release\smacro.exe` in the directory, that is listed in your **PATH** environment variable, to ensure that it can be called from a command prompt.

 #### How to build with Qt Creator (Linux and Windows)

-Just open the main project file **<project path>/projects/qmake/smacro.pro** and start building it using Qt Creator controls.
-As mentioned above all the result binaries are placed in the /build/release or /build/debug folder depending on configuration.
-You have to copy the result binary (**smacro** in Linux and **smacro.exe** in Windows) to proper location to make it available outside Qt Creator.
+Just open the main project file `project-root/projects/qmake/smacro.pro` and start building it using Qt Creator controls.
+As mentioned above all the result binaries are placed in the `project-root/build/release` or `project-root/build/debug` folder depending on configuration.
+You have to copy the result binary (`smacro` in Linux and `smacro.exe` in Windows) to proper location to make it available outside Qt Creator.

 #### How to build with Visual Studio 2015 (Windows)

 By now I supply solution (.sln) with the project files (.vcproj) files for Visual Studio 2015 Community Edition with Qt5.
-It is assumed that the environment variable QTDIR is defined for current version of Qt.
-And it contains the path for the Qt root folder (thus the path to the Qt binaries is '%QTDIR%\bin').
+It is assumed that the environment variable **QTDIR** is defined for current version of Qt.
+And it contains the path for the Qt root folder (thus the path to the Qt binaries is `%QTDIR%\bin`).
 You don't have to install 'Visual Studio Add-in for Qt' (or some similar tool) to build the software.

-To build the software open the solution file **<project path>\projects\VS2015-Qt5\smacro.sln** and start the build process.
-The compiled binaries will be placed in the folder **<project path>\build\Platform\Configuration**, where the 'Platform' is 'Win32' or 'x64' and the 'Configuration' is 'Debug' or 'Release'.
-To run the program outside Visual Studio, you have to copy the result binary file **<project path>\build\Platform\Configuration\smacro.exe** to the folder, that is added to your PATH environment variable.
+To build the software open the solution file `project-root\projects\VS2015-Qt5\smacro.sln` and start the build process.
+The compiled binaries will be placed in the folder `project-root\build\Platform\Configuration`, where the 'Platform' is 'Win32' or 'x64' and the 'Configuration' is 'Debug' or 'Release'.
+To run the program outside Visual Studio, you have to copy the result binary file `project-root\build\Platform\Configuration\smacro.exe` to the folder, that is added to your **PATH** environment variable.

 License
 ----